-The livestreaming classes will introduce watercolor techniques through live demos and interactive instruction.
-Techniques will include line drawing with watercolor tea wash, building up layers with washes, adding detail with special watercolor effects, mixing colors and more.
+The livestreaming classes introduce watercolor techniques through live demos and interactive instruction.
+Techniques include line drawing with watercolor tea wash, building up layers with washes, adding detail with special watercolor effects, mixing colors and more.
 All levels are welcome.

 The painting made in this workshop are inspired by the figure of the Naturalist, who was both artist and scientist.
 These paintings are just as much about the subjective process of observation as they are about the recording of scientific data.
 Slide shows throughout the workshop will provide historical examples of botanical illustration as well as botanical details.

 A year long series of Botanical Watercolor Workshops that take place online and follow the changing of the seasons.
 Join at any point in the year for one or all four modules.
 Continuing students receive a 10% discount on consecutive modules.
 The next module: Fungi Botanical Watercolor Workshop